TLantern/MovieRecomender/yscenes/DUPLICATE_DETECTION.md

 ## Benefits

 - **Complete Session Isolation**: Each page refresh starts completely fresh
-- **Automatic Duplicate Prevention**: No movie can be recommended twice across any session
+- **Session-based Duplicate Prevention**: No movie can be recommended twice within the same session
 - **Quality Assurance**: Ensure variety in movie recommendations across all users
 - **User Experience**: Maintain freshness and variety in suggestions
 - **Debugging**: Track down issues with specific sessions and moods